urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 49. Mrs. May and the Green Girl
-> **Target Words**: `adopt, beg, beyond, costume, exclaim, extend, fool, forbid, illustrate, indeed, interpret, kindly, motive, nest, origin, reception, reject, silence, stream, tone`
+> `adopt, beg, beyond, costume, exclaim, extend, fool, forbid, illustrate, indeed, interpret, kindly, motive, nest, origin, reception, reject, silence, stream, tone`

 One morning, people from a small town found a little girl by a stream.
 She seemed to be wearing a green costume.
 As the people got closer, they saw that the girl’s skin was green!